-Prior to the 2016 legislative session in which the Washington Legislature passed the budget proviso that charged WSAC with conducting a higher education needs assessment in southeast King County, several pertinent research studies and policy initiatives formed a foundation on which this work is being conducted.
+Prior to the 2016 legislative session in which the Washington Legislature passed the budget proviso that charged WSAC with conducting a higher education needs assessment in southeast King County, several pertinent research studies and policy initiatives were conducted that together formed the foundation for this effort.

-For the past three years, there has been budding interest on the part of the City of Covington in exploring the possible development or enhancement of postsecondary educational opportunities in the area.
-The City has been exploring possible partnerships and researching options with industry and postsecondary collaborators.
-In response to this growing interest, WSAC produced a brief titled, "Covington, Washington: Characteristics Related to Postsecondary Needs (A Brief Overview)."1 This brief provided basic data about the City of Covington including population, economic, and education information.
-It was not designed to be a full higher education needs assessment and therefore did not analyze data about Covington and the surrounding areas or provide recommendations, but it provided useful baseline information about the City.
+For the past three years, the City of Covington has been exploring the possible development or enhancement of postsecondary educational opportunities in the area, including exploring partnerships and researching options with industry and postsecondary collaborators.
+In response to this growing interest, WSAC produced a brief titled, "Covington, Washington: Characteristics Related to Postsecondary Needs (A Brief Overview)."
+This brief provided basic data about the City of Covington including population, the economy, and education.
+As it was not designed to be a fullscale assessment of higher education needs, it did not analyze data about Covington and the surrounding areas or provide recommendations, though it does provide useful baseline information about the city.

-In 2010, the Washington State Department of Transportation produced a report that assessed the feasibility of commuter rail service between Maple Valley/Black Diamond and Auburn, via Covington on the BNSF Railway Stampede Pass line.2 The Washington Legislature requested this analysis through a budget proviso in the transportation budget.
-This assessment analyzed service using self propelled diesel-multiple unit (DMU) rail cars and includes an estimate of the expected capital and operating costs, projections of ridership, and an analysis of institutional issues.3 Legislation was subsequently amended to require an evaluation of the potential demand for service, the business model and capital needs for launching and running the line, as well as the need for improvements in switching, signaling, and tracking.4 This information is useful in that it provides objective data about the future of commuter rail and the ability of local residents to access workplace and higher educational opportunities.
+In 2010, the Washington State Department of Transportation produced a report that assessed the feasibility of commuter rail service between Maple Valley/Black Diamond and Auburn, via Covington on the BNSF Railway Stampede Pass line.
+The Washington Legislature requested this analysis through a budget proviso in the transportation budget.
+This assessment analyzed service using self-propelled diesel-multiple unit (DMU) rail cars and includes an estimate of the expected capital and operating costs, projections of ridership, and an analysis of institutional issues.
+Legislation was subsequently amended to require an evaluation of the potential demand for service, the business model, and capital needs for launching and running the line, as well as the need for improvements in switching, signaling, and tracking.
+The report's objective data on the future of commuter rail and the ability of local residents to access workplace and higher educational opportunities proved to be useful for the higher education needs assessment.